Renewed focus by armed forces to insulate 15 lakh personnel from coronavirus

 The Navy has launched a large-scale contact tracing operation to track people who may have come in contact with the sailors.
 Almost all the residents of the building inside INS Angre are being tested, the sources said.
 The Western Naval Command is considered a strategic establishment as it takes care of India's maritime interests in the the Arabian Sea as well as parts of the Indian Ocean.
 The Naval dockyard in Mumbai is only few hundred metres away from INS Angre.

 The outbreak of the coronavirus cases in Western Naval Command comes at a time when a number of navies globally are grappling with the pandemic.
 Over 660 sailors on board the USS Theodore Roosevelt, an aircraft carrier of the US Navy, reported coronavirus infection.
-A third of the nearly 2,000 sailors onboard French Navy's aircraft carrier Charles-de-Gaulle and its support ships are also infected with the virus.
+A third of the nearly 2,000 sailors on board French Navy's aircraft carrier Charles-de-Gaulle and its support ships also infected the virus.

 The Indian Army on Thursday directed all its military establishments, cantonments, formation headquarters and field units to totally restrict movement of forces till April 19 in view of the government's fresh lockdown related guidelines.
 The order also mentioned that offices in Army headquarters, command headquarters and formation headquarters would start functioning with 50 per cent manpower from April 19 to May 3.

-It said all training activities and temporary duties will remain suspended till May 3, adding directions on actions to be taken post the lockdown period will be issued on receipt of fresh orders from the government..
+It said all training activities and temporary duties will remain suspended till May 3, adding directions on actions to be taken post the lockdown period will be issued on receipt of fresh orders from the government.
+In a statement, the Navy said the detection of coronavirus cases is a result of meticulous contact tracing and aggressive screening as well as testing of people in a shore-based establishment after one sailor tested positive for the infection on April 7.

+All the infected sailors were staying at a bachelors' residential block at the INS Angre, a shore-based logistics and support establishment, just few hundred metres away from the main Naval dockyard housing a range of front-line warships and submarines of the force..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)